-"We use a social log-in because we want a frictionless journey through the internet,” Taylor says.
+People use Facebook and Google log-in because it's easier than creating a new account.
 The benefits of sailing smoothly past log-ins and account registrations often mean we're happy to trade away some data privacy.

 - Be aware that if you choose to log in with a social account, your data will be shared between the social network and the third-party app.
 Stay updated on your social networks' privacy policies, and use the social log-in accordingly at sites you feel comfortable sharing data with.